How do we succeed in the Christian life? How do we make it? How do we last...

 In a move of selflessness, Valjean risks humiliation--even to the point of being spit upon by Fantine herself to show Javert how devoted she was to his law.
 Instead of chastising her and giving up on her, Valjean speaks law back to Javert, denouncing him in the process, fighting for Fantine's freedom.
 Hugo describes her looking up at the two men, and instantly changing her perception of Valjean.
 It's as though she saw Valjean morph from being a man of apathy, to an angel of love, fighting for her hope.

 But here's the beauty.
 After realizing that her hope was through Valjean's grace, and not Javert's "rules" and "duties", she decides to go with Valjean and receive medical care.
-While in his care, he tells her that he's been praying for her (rather, that he prays to "the Martyr above for the martyr here below").
+While in his care, he tells her that he's been praying for her (rather, that he prays to "the Martyr above for the martyr here below"--let that sink in a minute).
 To him, she was prized.
 He never carried any anger toward her, nor shame, nor frustration.
-Instead, he saw her as she truly was: a child of God whose beauty was abused, cheapened, and prostituted out to the world's horrors.
+Instead, he saw her as she truly was: a child of God whose beauty was abused, cheapened, broken, and prostituted out to the world's horrors.

-Valjean continues by saying "you've never been anything than an innocent and beautiful woman."
-This is the Christian life.
 This is where we're asked to live... in this truth: that despite how heinous our past choices, God desires you, and if you're His, you're nothing but innocent and beautiful.
 Risk letting go of your past.
 But know, Christian, that until you die, the world will tell you that you're ruined... that you're too far gone... that you're a whore.
-So risk.
+I hear it everyday too.
+Regardless, risk with me.
 Fight to seek the face of a Father who sees you as innocent and worthy.